Ana Filipa Martins: 2019

 Martins competed at the European Championships and qualified for the all-around final where she finished in tenth place.
 She then won the gold medal in the all-around at the Portuguese Championships.
 She was then selected to represent Portugal at the 2019 European Games, and she qualified for the all-around final and finished fifteenth.
 At the Paris Challenge Cup, she finished fifth on the uneven bars.
 She then went to the Guimarães Challenge Cup and won the bronze medal on the uneven bars behind Frida Esparza and Elsa García and the gold medal on the balance beam.
 She then went to the World Championships and finished sixty-fifth in the all-around during the qualification round.
 This result earned her an individual spot at the 2020 Olympics.

 2020–2021

 Due to the COVID-19 pandemic in Portugal, Martins only competed in one competition in 2020- the Portuguese Open in November.
 She won the gold medal on vault, uneven bars, and balance beam.

 She then competed at the 2021 European Championships.
 She made history by becoming the first Portuguese gymnast to qualify for a European event final after qualifying fourth into the uneven bars final.
 She also became the first Portuguese gymnast to have a skill added to the Code of Points- a Hindorff release with a half turn to mixed grip.
 She explained on the Portuguese radio show TSF that she learned the move during the COVID pandemic while there were no competitions.
 She also qualified for the all-around final where she finished eleventh.
 In the uneven bars final, she fell and finished eighth.
+She then represented Portugal at the 2020 Summer Olympics but did not advance past the qualification round.
+After the Olympics, she competed at the World Championships in Kitakyushu, Japan.
+She qualified for the all-around final and finished in seventh place.
+She also qualified for the uneven bars final where she finished eighth.
+She was the first Portuguese gymnast to ever qualify for an event final, and she bested her own record for the highest all-around finish by a Portuguese gymnast.

+2022

+Martins won the gold medal on the uneven bars at the Portuguese Championships.
+She then represented Portugal at the 2022 Mediterranean Games and led the team to a fifth-place finish.
+She won the bronze medal in the uneven bars final behind Italians Giorgia Villa and Martina Maggio.

+2023

+Martins won the bronze medal on the balance beam at the Cottbus World Cup.
+She then finished eighth on the uneven bars at the Baku World Cup.
+She won the all-around title at the Portuguese Championships by nearly five points.
+At the 2023 World Championships, she secured an individual quota for the 2024 Olympic Games by finished fourth in the all-around among athletes whose teams did not qualify.
+She finished 21st in the all-around final.

+Eponymous skill

+Martins has one uneven bars release move named after her in the Code of Points.